chanwit/ekz/README.md

 ### KinD provider

 1. EKS-D binaries
-2. Using KIND v0.11 as the skeleton
+2. Using KinD v0.11 as the skeleton
-3. Packaged using KIND v1.18, v1.19, v1.20 node images
+3. Packaged using KinD v1.18, v1.19, v1.20 node images
 4. Enable network policy by default via the Calico CNI
 5. Bundled with a local storage class (from KinD), and a load balancer